frequem/Marlin-Config-FLSUN3d/README.md

 # Marlin-Config-FLSUN3d
-Marlin config files for FLSUN3D Delta Kossel 3D-printer
+Marlin config files for FLSUN 3d Delta Kossel 3D-printer

 Just overwrite your existing config files with these.